0xrome/reports/TAGMI.md

-# report-template
+# TAGMI Security Assessment
 # Introduction

-A time-boxed security review of the **protocol name** protocol was done by **rome**, with a focus on the security aspects of the application's implementation.
+A time-boxed security review of the **TAGMI** protocol was done by **rome**, with a focus on the security aspects of the application's implementation.

 # Disclaimer